 PAG has Transportation Planning, Sustainable Environment Planning and Technical Services divisions that coordinate cross-jurisdictional planning efforts with PAG members.
 PAG has a nine-member Regional Council where members are represented by their chief elected official, or their designee.

-PAG is governed by a nine-member Regional Council.
-Members include the Mayors of the cities of South Tucson and Tucson, Mayors of the towns of Marana, Oro Valley and Sahuarita, the Chair or designee of the Pima County Board of Supervisors, the Chairman or designee of the Tohono O'odham Nation and Pascua Yaqui Tribe, and the Arizona State Transportation Board representative serving Pima County and appointed by the Governor of Arizona.
+PAG members include the Cities of South Tucson and Tucson, the Towns of Marana, Oro Valley and Sahuarita, Pima County, the Pascua Yaqui Tribe, the Tohono O'odham Nation and the Governor-appointed Pima County representative of the Arizona State Transportation Board.
 The ASTB representative votes on transportation matters only.

 PAG coordinates development of the long-range regional transportation plan in order to secure federal funding.
 PAG's activities and services also include human services planning, traffic data collection, mapping, development of population projections, promotion of travel demand management strategies, and promotion of clean fuels and solar energy use.

 PAG follows an open meeting process and invites the public to participate to support informed decision making.